 The kiss from behind

-A top-notch pose that’s especially great if your partner is on the taller side.
+A top-notch couple pose for a wedding portrait that’s especially great if your partner is on the taller side.

 Find your wedding photographer on WeddingWire »